 - boiled eggs

 How to store leftovers

-The trick to storing leftovers is to store the stock, eggs, noodles and green onions separately.
-Only combined them when you are ready to eat!
+The trick to storing leftover Instant Pot Chicken Ramen is to store the stock, eggs, noodles and green onions separately.
+Only combine them when you are ready to eat!

-Don’t store noodles submerged in soup because noodles will get soggy.
+Don’t store ramen noodles submerged in chicken broth because noodles will get soggy.
 You can even freeze the broth for much later if needed.

 One of the beauty of this dish is that there are lots of ways you can make this!